Skip to content

 kick g module

-Generate a module whose structure depends on the project pattern in kick.config.ts.
+Generate one or more modules.
+Structure depends on the project pattern in kick.config.ts.

 bash